 A Quick Introduction

-Trish is a Psychotherapist, teacher and trainer and currently works 5 days a week in Trinity College.
-She works as a trainer in her special area of interest; psychosexual therapy.
-Trish writes a weekly column for the Irish Times and is a regular presenter on the Pat Kenny radio show.
+Trish is a Psychotherapist and the director of student counselling services in Trinity College Dublin.
+Her special area of interest is psychosexual therapy.
+Trish writes a weekly column for the Irish Times and is a regular guest on radio and other media.
 She has published two books: ‘The Challenge of Retirement’ in 2014 and ‘#Love Relationships in the 21st Century’ in 2016.

 #LOVE: 21st Century Relationships

 How do we find enduring love?
 Can we separate our own sense of well-being and success from that of a relationship?
 Can we learn from our mistakes and past blunders?
 What are the traps and pitfalls in today’s relationships?
 How does technology affect the modern couple?
 This practical book deals with all these subjects, and more.
 Written by an experienced couples therapist with years of experience dealing with various relationship issues, '#Love 21st Century Relationships' is the perfect guide to the modern relationship.
 Taking into account the unique circumstances of the modern dating scene, it deals with finding, keeping and creating lasting love in the era of social media.
 With practical guides to help during times of trouble, such as how to have a good fight, this book guides the reader through the pitfalls to attain a stronger, healthier and more loving relationship.

 You can purchase Love 21st Century Relationships from Mercier Press, available here.